You need to know the Galaxy S22 layout if you want to use the phone effectively.

 The proximity sensor detects objects close to the phone.
 For example, when you are on a call, you will see the screen turns off automatically if you move the phone close to your ears.

 The light sensor on Galaxy S22 detects the lighting conditions around the phone.
-Galaxy S22 can then automatically adjust the screen brightness or tone based on ambient lighting conditions.
+Galaxy S22 can then automatically adjust the screen brightness or tone based on ambient lighting conditions (you can manually adjust screen brightness or even enable Extra Dim).
 Some apps can also access the light sensor data.

 #5.
 Speaker (top)